 Biography

-Miriama Young is a composer and sound artist who uses music to blend unique sound worlds and create new sonic colours.
-She is Head of Composition at the University of Melbourne Conservatorium of Music.
-Her work draws on an eclectic array of art forms and contexts, leading her to be described by The Herald Scotland as a ‘Renaissance woman’,
+Miriama Young is a Composer and Sound Artist, and Head of Composition at the University of Melbourne Conservatorium of Music.
+In her music, she draws on an eclectic array of forms and contexts, textures and colours, to create unique sonic worlds; The Herald Scotland described her as a ‘Renaissance woman’.

 Miriama's music spans vocal, instrumental, and orchestral concert works, film scores, interactive sound for dance, electro-acoustic and radiophonic work, and installations.
 Her sound world is grounded in themes of place, time, and ecology, and the act of composing driven by a desire to reach for the mysterious and sublime.